mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 So that’s why here it says, “When you are of unsurpassed wisdom, you are called buddha.”

 Buddhism is not an idea.
-Buddhism always explains psychologically, philosophically, but it’s not real Buddhism, it is a teaching.
+Buddhism always explains psychologically, philosophically, but that’s not real Buddhism, it is a teaching.
 But a teaching must be alive in your everyday life.
 At that time, you are called buddha.

 So,